 However, it must be emphasised that this does not make one form of medicine safer than the other.

 All risks must be assessed and the situation fully evaluated before deciding what is best for your pet.
-Many complementary therapies in themselves are only available to pets once their vet has referred them unless their owners are able to become involved in the healing process.
+Many complementary therapies in themselves are however only available to pets once their vet has referred them.
+And I strongly support working with your local veterinarian with any supporting therapies to ensure that there is a comprehensive approach taken.
 In this way we can continue to encourage people to integrate the positive values of both forms of treatment.

 So the conclusion should always be there is no Conventional vs Complementary - you must do the best you can for your dog, and never discount either option... and that is why they are called complementary therapies!!